Sports Betting Odds Explained

 Sports betting is one of the fastest growing areas of gambling in the world and in order to get involved it is important to understand how the odds work for different markets.

-Here, we will take a look at how you can get to grips with odds on sports betting markets to maximize your chances of coming away with a winning pay out and getting the result you want from the bet you place.
+On this page we will help you get to grips with a few different formats for sports betting odds, so you can maximize your chances of coming away with a winning pay out.

 The fractional odds are considered to be the most commonly used form of odds presentation in the UK market.
 They are also referred to as “British odds” or “traditional odds”.
-The presentation of these odds show how much the punter will win from their bet compared to the amount they bet.
+The presentation of these odds shows how much the bettor will win from their bet compared to the amount they bet.

-As an example, in image 1, if you were to place a bet on the horse race shown and you wanted to bet on the favorite, Acolyte, at odds of 5/2 then the fractional odds would show that if you placed a bet of $20 then you would win $50.
+As an example, as shown in the images below, if you were to place a bet on the horse race shown and you wanted to bet on the favorite, Acolyte, at odds of 5/2 then the fractional odds would show that if you placed a bet of $20 then you would win $50.
 The advantage of fractional odds is that it is flexible and shows that if you bet $40 then you would win two times that amount so you would win $100.
 It allows you to work out your winnings based on your bet.

 The American odds are, unsurprisingly, most popular within the US market.
 These odds work very differently to fractional odds in the fact that they operate separately for favorites and underdogs.
 They are also referred to as “moneyline odds”.

 The way that American odds work for betting on a favorite is that it shows how much money you would have to risk in order to win a certain amount.
-So if, for example, you were betting on the Campeonato Brasileiro Serie B soccer match between Boa Esporte Clube and Salgueiro AC in the attached example in image 3 then you would need to bet $138 on a Boa Esporte Clube win at odds of -138 in order to win $100 due to Boa Esporte Clube being the firm favorites to win the game.
+So if, for example, you were betting on the Campeonato Brasileiro Serie B soccer match between Boa Esporte Clube and Salgueiro AC in the attached example in the images above and to the right then you would need to bet $138 on a Boa Esporte Clube win at odds of -138 in order to win $100 due to Boa Esporte Clube being the firm favorites to win the game.

 On the flip side, when it comes to the underdog, the odds are represented in a different manner.
 Instead, they show how much you would win if you bet the $100.
 So using the attached example once more, if you decided to bet on Salgueiro AC in that match at odds of +350 then you would win $350 if you bet $100.

-Decimal odds are presented to show the punter how much they will win without stating what bet is required.
-In the attached example, image 4, the contenders for the Copa America football tournament can be seen listed.
+Decimal odds are presented to show the bettor how much they will win without stating what bet is required.
+In the attached example, in the images above, the contenders for the Copa America football tournament can be seen listed.
 If you were to place a $100 bet on the favorites Argentina at the price of 2.38 then you can expect to win $238.

 Which One To Choose?